Cruise Advice For the Best Ravenna Port Experience

 Go beyond the “standard” history tour with these deeper experiences:

-- UNESCO Monuments and Mosaics: Discover the eternal beauty of the mosaics guarded inside Ravenna’s most famous UNESCO World Heritage Sites.
+UNESCO Monuments and Mosaics (GetYourGuide): Discover the eternal beauty of the mosaics guarded inside the city’s most famous UNESCO World Heritage Sites.
 Experience incredible monuments on a guided tour with an expert.

-- Cooking Classes: Learn the secrets of Romagna cuisine—like making pasta and tiramisu—at a local’s home.
+Cooking Classes (GetYourGuide): Learn the secrets of Romagna cuisine—like making pasta and tiramisu—at a local’s home.

-- Mystery & Legends: For a twist on history, try a “Venetian Ravenna” tour focused on intrigue, crime, and city secrets rather than just dates and names.
+Mystery & Legends (Viator): For a twist on history, try a “Venetian Ravenna” tour focused on intrigue, crime, and city secrets rather than just dates and names.

-Eating near the port means enjoying the fresh, laid-back flavors of the Romagna coast.
-Whether you stay in Porto Corsini or take the quick ferry to Marina di Ravenna, you’ll find great seafood and world-famous flatbreads.
+Eating near the port is a great way to enjoy the fresh, laid back flavors of the Romagna coast.
+Whether you stay in Porto Corsini or take the quick ferry across the canal, you’ll find excellent seafood and the region’s famous flatbreads.

 Must-Try Local Foods & Drinks